arriolac/arriolac.github.io/source/about-me/index.markdown

 {% img left ../images/profile-picture.jpg 225 300 %}

-Currently an Android Dev Freelancer.
+Co-Founder and Android Dev at Green Halo Labs.

 Previously an Android Developer at Edmodo and Software Engineer at HP.